-Vents and speaker grilles, too, are big problem points for dust, given the flow of air through the machinery.
-Old homes with fireplaces, particularly, are prone to give the vents in expensive hi-fi kit a lot of debris in the air to deal with – we have not-so-fond memories of our old Xbox 360 wheezing from coal dust back in the day.
+And it’s not just the display that you need to consider.
+Vents and speaker grilles also present big problems for dust given there’s a constant flow of air through the machinery.
+Old homes that have fireplaces are particularly bad for kicking out a lot of debris into the air that can clog up expensive kit – we have not-so-fond memories of our old Xbox 360 wheezing from coal dust back in the day.

-But how exactly are you meant to keep your television clean, and are there things you need to avoid to prevent damaging the hardware?
+But how exactly are you meant to keep your television clean without damaging the parts or the screen?

-To make sure you're on the right track, we spoke to the TV specialists at Richer Sounds to find out how to clean your television, and the most common pitfalls to avoid.
-Here's what you need to do.
+To make sure you’re treating your TV with the cleaning care it needs, we spoke to the TV specialists at Richer Sounds to find out how to clean your television, and the most common pitfalls to avoid.

 - The best small TVs are perfect as second screens in your home

 When you're staring at the television screen all day, or all night (we don't judge) it's important to make sure there isn't any dust or grime getting in the way of the picture.

 It's best to use a lint-free cleaning cloth, as this kind of material doesn't shed fibers when rubbing against surfaces – meaning you're not adding to the mess, generating static against the screen, or risking scratching any glass (the kind of cloth you use to clean your glasses works great).